 Hi everyone.
-I’m Meg Roy and this is the Grow Your Business podcast.
+I’m Meg Roy, and this is the Grow Your Business podcast.

-He’s here to tell us about advertising on podcasts: how and why brands are using podcasts to get their name out there.
-He has promised to share some fun and useful podcast statistics and facts.
+He’s here to talk about podcast advertising: How and why brands use podcasts to get their name out there.
+He has promised to share some fun and valuable podcast statistics and facts.
 Welcome to Grow Your Business, Joe!

 Podcast Statistics – Editor’s Choice:

-- 32% of Americans listen to podcasts at least once a month.
+- 38% of Americans listen to podcasts at least once a month.

-- There are 750,000 active podcasts in 2019.
+- There are over 2.4 million active podcasts in 2022.

 - On average, 45% of podcast listeners have an annual household income of more than $250,000.